VipinKumar-70/Mini-web-projects/README.md

 - **Technologies used**: HTML, CSS, JavaScript
 - [Random Quotes Generator](#)

+**This project highlights the following features:**

+1. **API Integration:** Utilizes the fetch() method to retrieve data from a server, demonstrating basic API usage.
+2. **Dynamic Data Fetching:** Retrieves five random quotes each time the "Show Quotes" button is clicked.
+3. **JSON Data Handling:** Fetches and processes data in JSON format for easy use and display.
+4. **Navigation Controls:** Allows users to browse through quotes using "Previous" and "Next" buttons for a seamless experience.

 ### Javascript TO-DO List

 This project helps you create a simple to-do list application using JavaScript.
 You will learn how to add, delete, and mark tasks as completed.
 This project is an excellent way to understand how to manipulate the DOM (Document Object Model) using JavaScript.